Messaging Tech

 Real-time translation and voice transcription are two of the fastest-maturing AI capabilities inside messaging platforms as of mid-2025.
 Both eliminate friction that previously required third-party tools.

-Google Messages supports live in-chat translation powered by Google Translate‘s neural machine translation engine, covering over 100 languages directly within the message thread.
-WhatsApp rolled out voice message transcription globally in 2024, using Meta’s on-device speech recognition to convert audio to text — a feature particularly useful in noisy environments or for accessibility.
+Live in-chat translation powered by Google Translate‘s neural machine translation engine is now built directly into Google Messages, covering over 100 languages within the message thread itself.
+WhatsApp rolled out voice message transcription globally in 2024, using Meta’s on-device speech recognition to convert audio to text, a feature particularly useful in noisy environments or for accessibility.
 This connects directly to the broader evolution of RCS messaging, which provides the richer data layer these AI features require to function.

 Voice AI in Business Messaging

-Takeaway: WhatsApp’s AI voice transcription and Google Messages’ 100-language translation are both live and on-device in 2025, meaning your audio and text are processed locally.
+Takeaway: WhatsApp’s AI voice transcription and the 100-language translation built into Google Messages are both live and on-device in 2025, meaning your audio and text are processed locally.
 See how RCS differs from SMS to understand the infrastructure that enables these richer features.

 How Do AI Features Compare Across the Major Messaging Apps?